Star Trek: Short Treks: Live-action shorts

-After Anson Mount was confirmed to be leaving Star Trek: Discovery with the second-season finale, fans began calling, including through online petitions, for him to reprise his role of Christopher Pike in a spin-off set on the USS Enterprise, alongside Rebecca Romijn as Number One and Ethan Peck as Spock.
+After Anson Mount was confirmed to be leaving Discovery with the second-season finale, fans began calling, including through online petitions, for him to reprise his role of Christopher Pike in a spin-off set on the USS Enterprise, alongside Rebecca Romijn as Number One and Ethan Peck as Spock.
 Mount and Peck both responded positively to the idea.
 In April 2019, Kurtzman also expressed interest, saying, "The fans have been heard.
 Anything is possible in the world of Trek.
 I would love to bring back that crew more than anything."
-When announcing the second season of Short Treks at San Diego Comic-Con 2019, Kurtzman confirmed that three of the new stories would feature the Enterprise actors, with the fourth live-action short being a "teaser" for Picard set 15 years before the start of that series.
-Kurtzman said the Enterprise-based shorts was a way to bring those characters and actors back now that Discovery had jumped into the future for its third season, but that these new stories would not preclude a potential spin-off series featuring the Enterprise cast from being made.
-When a spin-off series starring Mount, Peck, and Romijn and titled Star Trek: Strange New Worlds was officially ordered by CBS All Access in May 2020, Dominic Patten of Deadline Hollywood opined that the Enterprise-set Short Treks "now seem almost like rehearsals for Strange New Worlds".
+When announcing the second season of Short Treks at San Diego Comic-Con in 2019, Kurtzman said three of the new stories would feature the Enterprise actors, with the fourth live-action short being a "teaser" for Picard set 15 years before the start of that series.
+Kurtzman said the Enterprise-based shorts were a way to bring those characters and actors back now that Discovery had jumped into the future for its third season, but they would not preclude a potential spin-off series from being made.
+When a spin-off series starring Mount, Peck, and Romijn was officially ordered by CBS All Access in May 2020, Dominic Patten of Deadline Hollywood opined that the Enterprise-set Short Treks retroactively appeared to be "rehearsals" for the series, which was titled Star Trek: Strange New Worlds.
+For "The Trouble with Edward", Kurtzman brought in Casper Kelly to work on the "faux Tribbles cereal commercial" post-credits scene.
+This led to Kelly creating the comedic, non-canon shorts series Star Trek: very Short Treks.